Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Black Hole Thermodynamics

-We depict the Hawking temperature behavior with varying horizon radius for different values of $g$ and $\alpha$ in Fig. \ref{fig:Btemp}.
-It is evident that, during the Hawking evaporation as the black hole horizon size shrinks, the temperature initially increases with decreasing $r_+$, reaches a maximum value and then rapidly decreases and eventually vanishes for some particular value of $r_+$.
+We depict the Hawking temperature behavior with horizon radius $r_+$ for different values of $g$ and $\alpha$ in Figure~\ref{fig:Btemp}.
+It is evident that, during the Hawking evaporation, as the black hole horizon size shrinks, the temperature initially increases with decreasing $r_+$, reaches a maximum value, and then rapidly decreases and eventually vanishes for some particular value of $r_+$.
 The vanishing temperature implies the extremal black hole with degenerate horizons, such that $T_+<0$ corresponds to the no-black hole states.
-The Hawking temperature possesses a local maximum at a particular value of horizon radius, say $r_+^c$, which is termed as critical horizon radius.
-Since the Hawking temperature has the maximum value at $r_+^c$, the first derivative of the temperature vanishes at a critical radius hence leads to the divergence of specific heat.
-The value of critical horizon radius increases with magnetic monopole charge $g$ as well as with Gauss-Bonnet coupling constant $\alpha$ (cf. Fig. \ref{fig:Btemp}).
-By taking into account the first law of black hole thermodynamics, $dM_+=T_+dS_+$, we obtain the entropy of the black hole as \cite{cai,ghosh}
+The Hawking temperature possesses a local maximum at a particular value of horizon radius, say $r_+^c$ -- critical horizon radius.
+Since the Hawking temperature has the maximum value at $r_+^c$, the first derivative of the temperature vanishes at a critical radius, leading to the divergence of specific heat.
+The value of critical horizon radius increases with magnetic monopole charge $g$ and GB coupling constant $\alpha$ (cf. Figure~\ref{fig:Btemp}).
+By taking into account the first law of black hole thermodynamics, $dM_+=T_+dS_+$, we obtain the entropy of the black hole as \cite{Bardeen:1973gs,Ghosh:2008jca} \begin{adjustwidth}{-\extralength}{0cm}

-which for the Bardeen black holes in the $4D$ EGB gravity get modified due to the presence of Gauss-Bonnet coupling constant $\alpha$ and charge $g$.
-It is worthwhile to mention that black hole entropy Eq.~(\ref{B_s}) does not follows the usual entropy-area law, $S_+=A/4$, where $A=4\pi r_+^2$ is the black hole event horizon area.
-For $g=0$, we get
+\end{adjustwidth} where $A=4\pi r_+^2 $ and for the Bardeen black holes in the $4D$ EGB gravity gets modified due to the presence of GB coupling constant $\alpha$ and charge $g$.
+It is worthwhile to mention that black hole entropy Equation~(\ref{B_s}) does not follows the usual entropy-area law, $S_+=A/4$, where $A=4\pi r_+^2$ is the black hole event horizon area.
+For $g=0$, we get \begin{linenomath}